realthinx/recrep/README.md

 - Functional, regression and performance testing of event based applications and infrastructures
 - Reproducible simulation of event stream scenarios
+- Replay datastreams from production environment to develeopment or qa stages
 - Continuous event recording for resiliency enhancement
 - Audit event streams